-- j.
-All other knives made of any substance not categorized as a Class A weapon. - Note: At the principal's discretion, a blunt-bladed, round-tipped knife, which is prohibited, shall not be categorized as a Class B weapon on the first offense, if all of the following circumstances are met: - 1. the item is used for the consumption of food as an eating utensil; and - 2. the item presents no threat to the environment. - Note: A plastic eating utensil (manufactured for single use and disposal) shall neither be categorized, nor consequenced, as a weapon/item under this Policy or Policy 5.8: Code of Student Conduct. - k.
-Any instrument, tool, object or substance used in a threatening manner toward another person action or referral to the criminal justice or juvenile justice system.
+j.
+All other knives made of any substance not categorized as a Class A weapon.

+Note: At the principal's discretion, a blunt-bladed, round-tipped knife, which is prohibited, shall not be categorized as a Class B weapon on the first offense, if all of the following circumstances are met:

+- 1. the item is used for the consumption of food as an eating utensil; and - 2. the item presents no threat to the environment.

+Note: A plastic eating utensil (manufactured for single use and disposal) shall neither be categorized, nor consequenced, as a weapon/item under this Policy or Policy 5.8: Code of Student Conduct.

+k.
+Any instrument, tool, object or substance used in a threatening manner toward another person

+Note: Pursuant to F.S. §1006.07(2)(g), simulating a firearm or weapon while playing is not grounds for disciplinary action or referral to the criminal justice or juvenile justice system.
 Simulating a firearm or weapon while playing includes, but is not limited to: